NetApp/Verda/README.md

-# Verda - Protecting applications with Astra Control
+# Verda - Protecting popular cloud-native K8s applications with Astra Control

-This repo provides guidance on protecting popular Kubernetes applications with NetApp Astra Control by taking app-consistent snapshots and backups.
+This project aims to help users protect popular Kubernetes applications with NetApp Astra Control by taking app-consistent snapshots, backups, and other techniques.

 A snapshot is a consistent point-in-time copy of an app that is stored on the volume used by the app.
 Snapshots are used to restore the state of an app.

-Astra also allows users to create app backups.
-A backup is stored on object storage in the cloud.
+Astra Control also allows you to take backups for an offsite copy of your application and its data.
 A backup can be slower to create when compared to snapshots.
-They can be accessed across regions in the cloud to enable app migrations.
+Backups can be accessed across data centers and cloud regions to enable disaster recovery and app migrations.
 You can also choose a longer retention period for backups.

 Some applications might require app-specific steps to be performed.
 This could be:
 * before or after a snapshot is created.